 It was designated as such on April 30th, 1968 by Congress under legislation signed into law that year to protect wilderness areas from encroaching development (National Trails System Act).

 The terrain varies greatly here too–from high alpine meadows where there might not even seem like anything is growing, to some of the most rugged and remote terrains in Vermont.

 The terrain changes a lot here: beautiful meadow views in one section; grappling with uneven ground and scrambling over boulders to avoid unnecessary steps.

-Whether you’re tackling the Tahoe Rim Trail for a 165 mile thru-hike or leisurely day hike, the amazing vistas and high alpine lakes that will await you make for a rewarding experience.
+Whether you’re tackling the Tahoe Rim Trail for a 165-mile thru-hike or a leisurely day hike, the amazing vistas and high alpine lakes that will await you make for a rewarding experience.

-It starts at Emerald Bay in California, and then continues eastward for another 100+ miles looping over Donner Pass into Nevada where it terminates near Squaw Valley CA on one side of lake before heading back.
+It starts at Emerald Bay in California and then continues eastward for another 100+ miles looping over Donner Pass into Nevada where it terminates near Squaw Valley CA on one side of the lake before heading back.